-The former 5-star and #2 overall QB recruit is reportedly set to leave Georgia for Ohio State.
+The former 5-star and #2 overall recruit is reportedly set to leave Georgia for Ohio State.
 Fields also seemed to be considering Oklahoma and Florida State, but his relationship with Dwayne Haskins and new head coach Ryan Day seems to have sealed it for the Buckeyes.

 What This Means For Georgia?